 Why Major in Social Work?

-- Integration of Christian faith and social work practice: With a BSW from Eastern University, students learn the importance of integrating a Christian worldview and social work practice.
-They are given the necessary skills to become competent and compassionate social work practitioners that bring about God’s mercy and justice.
+- Integration of Christian faith and social work practice: With a BSW from Eastern University, students learn the importance of integrating a Christian worldview with the knowledge, values, and skills of the social work profession.

-- High quality, innovative teaching and mentoring: Through caring faculty and rigorous classes, students are fully prepared for the next steps in the social work field.
+- High quality, innovative teaching and mentoring: Supported by caring faculty and a comprehensive curriculum, students are prepared to step into the social work profession.

-- Accreditation: The department has been accredited by the Council on Social Work Education since 1974 (the earliest year available).
+- Accreditation: The BSW program has been continuously accredited by the Council on Social Work Education since 1974 (the earliest year available).

-- Social Work Internships: At Eastern, students complete internships in two agencies under the supervision of professional social workers while enrolled in social work courses.
-Internships are available at agencies to choose from, throughout the greater Philadelphia area, giving students first-hand practice experience.
+- Social Work Internships: At Eastern, BSW students complete two internships under the supervision of professional social workers while continuing their coursework.
+A wide range of internship opportunities are available across the greater Philadelphia area, providing students with valuable practice experience.

 - Student Social Work Association (SSWA): The SSWA focuses on building community among social work students while offering formal and informal activities, student learning, and service opportunities.

-- MSW advanced standing: When a student maintains a B average, they can be admitted to an MSW, advanced standing program.
+- MSW advanced standing: When a student completes the BSW program with a B average, they can be admitted to an MSW, advanced standing program.
 Advanced standing allows for completion of the MSW in one year.

 Admission to the (BSW) Social Work program